I combine my academic background in performing arts and Spanish literature to promote dialogue and understanding inside and outside the classroom.

 I collaborated in a community project by Motus Theater called SALSA Lotería and served first as a Spanish interpreter/translator and assistant dramaturg and later as acting coach and assistant director.
 Motus is a community theater that encourages discussions on immigration issues by bringing silenced stories and marginalized voices to the stage.
 Our aim with SALSA Lotería was to raise awareness about the struggle of Latina immigrants in the US, while also supporting the performers in their process of reflecting about traumatic experiences and trying to find real solutions to their migratory status.
 My contribution to this project was recognized in 2017 with the "Motus Theater Artistic Leadership Award."

 From April 2015 to July 2015 I assisted theater director Kirsten Wilson with the translation (both, from English to Spanish and from Spanish to English) and edition of the monologues performed in SALSA Lotería, a bilingual theater production by Motus Theater.

-Since November 2016 I am annually collaborating with the Colorado Shakespeare Festival and its educational program "Shakespeare & Violence Prevention Tour."
-My task is to translate into Spanish selected passages from Shakespeare's works.
+From November 2016 to August 2019 I collaborated annually with the Colorado Shakespeare Festival and its educational program "Shakespeare & Violence Prevention Tour."
+My task was to translate into Spanish selected passages from Shakespeare's works.
 So far, I have translated pieces of Macbeth, Twelfth Night, Julius Caesar, The Comedy of Errors, The Tempest and Romeo and Juliet.